Large and moderate deviations for a discrete-time marked Hawkes process: Introduction

-The large deviation principle of a marked linear Hawkes process can be found in Karabash and Zhu \cite{Karabash}.
-Following the notation of the general form of Hawkes processes, the intensity of a marked univariate linear Hawkes process is given by
+The large deviation principle of a marked linear Hawkes process with empty history can be found in \cite{Karabash}.
+Recall the notation of a general marked Hawkes process introduced in section~\ref{sec:introduction}, The intensity of a marked univariate linear Hawkes process is given by